Your Friendly Neighborhood Spider-Man season 1: Writing

 Trammell said the series would explore Peter's identity pre-Spider-Man and how his superhero career began.
 The creative team took inspiration from early The Amazing Spider-Man comic books by Stan Lee and Steve Ditko, as well as previous Spider-Man animated series.
 Trammell took specific inspiration from the way characters were developed in The Spectacular Spider-Man (2008–09).
 He wanted to use the series to approach familiar ideas and characters in new ways, such as Norman Osborn's role as Peter's mentor, and Peter's father Richard being alive.
 Winderbaum said the series was "so essentially Spider-Man" because it features Peter trying to juggle high school, caring for his aunt May, and being a superhero.
 He said the large ensemble of characters allowed for interesting relationships and stakes, and an emphasis on the "neighborhood" from the series' title by featuring supporting characters in prominent roles; Winderbaum compared this to Trammell's work on the animated series Craig of the Creek (2018–2025).

 Several characters not usually associated with Spider-Man are included in the series, including Nico Minoru in the role of Peter's best friend, as well as Jeanne Foucault / Finesse and Amadeus Cho.
 Trammell also considered including a young Jessica Jones as one of Peter's classmates.
+In addition to setting up key members of Spider-Man's rogues gallery such as Otto Octavius / Doctor Octopus and Mac Gargan / Scorpion, the season features some lesser-known villains from the comics including Unicorn and Butane.
 The superhero team Fantastic Four was off-limits to Trammell because Marvel was saving them for the MCU film The Fantastic Four: First Steps (2025).
 He was also asked not to use the villain Big Wheel in the series.